alan-turing-institute/scivision/contributing.md

 Look through our currently open [issues](https://github.com/alan-turing-institute/scivision/issues) to troubleshoot an issue or participate in an ongoing [discussion](https://github.com/alan-turing-institute/scivision/discussions) by commenting.
 You can also share this repository with someone who might be interested to get involved.

-⏳ I've got 15 minutes - tell me what I should do
----

-You can read the [README](https://github.com/alan-turing-institute/scivision/blob/main/README.md) file to find details and next milestones in the project.
-You can also read different [issues](https://github.com/alan-turing-institute/scivision/issues) in this repository and comment where you would like to be involved.

 🎉 It's my life's mission to help scientists make the most of AI capabilities such as computer vision
 ---